Tips for Running Effective Lectures

 Show a short, relevant video clip.

-Consider having your students sit in lecture with others from their section, and you can then direct exercises and questions to them by section.
+For an in-person course, consider having your students sit in lecture with others from their section, and you can then direct exercises and questions to them by section.
 Not only will they be more inclined to engage with people they already know, but you will be reinforcing the importance of the sections and making the course seem more of a unified whole.

-Don’t rely just on midterms and finals to let students know how they’re doing.
-By providing them with frequent feedback on their progress, you ultimately save time (and anguish).
-Not all assessments need to have grades attached.
 Quick, frequent, formative assessments help students to focus on areas they need work on, while also breaking up lectures and increasing student engagement.

 Use a student response system (e.g., iClicker Cloud or Poll Everywhere) to get instant feedback on your students' comprehension of a concept: